Journalists in Residence Program Frequently Asked Questions

 The Stigler Center welcomes your questions about our Journalists in Residence Program.

 Below are answers to the questions we hear most often.
-If your questions aren’t answered here, email Rachel Piontek, assistant director.
+If your questions aren’t answered here, email Rachel Piontek, associate director.

 Participants audit three classes.